diegotorres03/web-components-repository/docs/lesson-2/section-1/steps.md

   </app-layout>
 ```

-Now, on the left-content, lets add some components inside the `app-layout` - a `plain-card` on top and an `app-accordion` below:
+Now, on the left-content, lets add some components inside the `app-layout` - a `plain-card` on top and an `app-accordion` below, lets wrap it in a `section` tag and lets assign the `left-content` slot:
 ```html
    ...